ihsotas0/Interfaced/notes/plot_outline.md

 wiser, while his copy is tortured for info.

 Manoj is outside QuickCrypt to show that "there is no bad intentions" and instead has Elliot, a "stranger" enter to prove the room works?
+Elliot is a stranger to most, directionless, not nihilistic.
+He goes about things.

 Unfortunately, while in the QuickCrypt hack, Vue cyberteams identify a security breach against Adrian's Cipher Signal (pseudoSignal extraction).
 They attempt to breach the QuickCrypt room to warn Adrian and do.
+Like Wonder of U stand walking through wall, surprises reader.
 The Cipherists still manage to get the real Signal copy in time, but Adrian wakes up before the real world team has escaped the penthouse.
 The cyberteam is unaware of the real world team given their separate security system hacks because their pride and overconfidence in their security systems blinds them to check for a coordinated attack in the Matrix and real world, thus they don't suspect a Signal hack, just a pseudoSignal that might be sold for metadata value (i.e. memory and cognition details, specifics about Adrian's brain that might intrigue a competitor).
-Elliot shoots Adrian while he performs Severed interrogation on private server (framed as continuation of last conscious state in Matrix, right before agents warn him to disconnect, when his real Signal was copied. **The interrogation juxtaposes Elliot shooting Adrian.**).
+Elliot shoots Adrian.
 The real world team escapes with no alarms tripped, Adrian shot dead, and the Severed clone in interrogation, where the Big Bad fee is revealed.
+Elliot performs Severed interrogation on private server (framed as continuation of last conscious state in Matrix, luckily right before agents warn him to disconnect, when his real Signal was copied. **The interrogation juxtaposes Elliot shooting Adrian.**).

+Adrian also gives up information on other parts of Altertro's wealth, giving the Cipherists their expected rewards.
+However, Adrian, being a man of importance, had received anti-Severed interrogation training, and thus self-wiped himself from the server by overclocking enough to fry the stolen clusters his mind resided on.
+Severed Signals, unlike Embeds or real Signals, have no physiological limit on their overclocking; and because of the privileges a Signal most have to run on bare metal hardware, when self-overclocking --- a skill that must be learned, like how to disconnect from Program Space (a manipulation of software by force of will) --- they can crash the server or even fry the electronics.
+This crash will hopefully leave their Still Signal corrupted, as it is normally conjoined with the swap memory used to run the Severed copy.
+His corrupted Signal is spun up one more time by Elliot at the disapproval of the rest of the group.
+This grotesque Signal has nothing left to give, it is beyond any proper sentience after Adrian wipes himself once.
+He is shot in his bed, he wipes himself while Anita (with the advantage of Merc reaction time) ends the simulation (killing his Severed copy but only after he manages to partially corrupt his Signal), and finally Elliot kills his corrupt Signal one last time.
+He dies three deaths.

+The first Severed interrogation takes place while the real world team drives far away to ditch car.
+All three have anti-surveillance equipment to prevent size, gait, or face recognition.
+The car does not have similar equipment as it was stolen by quickhack.
+Elliot wants to start the interrogation while he has internet service in the city before they leave the town for the desert and ditch the car.
+Manoj is too shaken up to do anything, emotional.
+Anita is still overclocked to ensure no loose ends were left (she is to disconnected, focused only on technical problems).
+Habib, Uninterfaced solider, laughs.
+Rafael shows nothing the entire chapter, he is cold, blank.
+Elliot is carefree, beyond it all.
+The last two deaths happen under Elliots watch as they drive, while he shifts himself 90% into his Signal on the Matrix to focus.
+When he wants to try a third Severed run, Rafael finally shakes him out of it before he tortures Adrian another time.
+They drive through desert mountains far from the city and ditch the car in a lake.
+They walk for a few miles to where Manoj and Anita wait in the groups normal car to pick them up.
+All 5 drive away.
+This all happens at night to avoid satellite imagery (a bit too paranoid, them).
+Team left at sunset.

-### Chapter 1: Infernal Clusters (The Cipherists)
+### Chapter 1: Elliot: Infernal Clusters

-Elliot Fetterman overlooks an public Marez underground Adam Task dedicated server (kern-marez-0934).
-The concrete is broken and wires run to steal a few clusters for some unknown purpose (yet to be revealed, they are intended for hyper-overclocked automated Severed Signal interrogation on a private server off the Adam Task).
+Elliot Fetterman overlooks an old public Marez underground Adam Task dedicated server (kern-marez-0934).
+The concrete is broken and wires run to steal a few hardline clusters for some unknown purpose (yet to be revealed, they are intended for hyper-overclocked automated Severed Signal interrogation on a private server off the Adam Task).

 Manoj interrupts him over an ancient p2p communication